 At the high end of the lifespan, the range is specialty prints made by expensive processes such as the carbon printing processes.
 In these prints, three-color separations are made of the image and long-lasting pigment sheets are laid down in registration on a piece of paper.
 These can last centuries but are REALLY expensive.
 You’re not likely to run into one of these in your church bazaar!

-Digital output using inkjet printers is all the rage these days, but beware: still, some of these prints are very short-lived.
+Digital output using inkjet printers is all the rage these days, but beware: still, some of these prints can be very short-lived.
 I had one posted in an east-facing window to catch a few hours of direct sun in the morning.
 After six months, it was significantly faded.
 The problem is that many consumer inkjet inks are dye-based, and these fade rapidly in bright light.

 If the print is made on a color photocopier, I wouldn’t even touch it.
 These prints can often have a lifespan of a few months before noticeable fading occurs.